Middle East Conflict

 Famine in the Gaza Strip

-Since the escalation of the Middle East conflict at the beginning of October, humanitarian needs in the region have been increasing rapidly.
-In the Gaza Strip in particular, the need is omnipresent.
-Several thousand people have lost their lives there since October 7, including countless children.
+Since the escalation of the Middle East conflict at the beginning of October 2023, the humanitarian needs in the region have been increasing every day.
+In the Gaza Strip alone, around 2 million people are currently exposed to the fighting.
+According to the health authorities in the Gaza Strip, over 45,000 people have died there since last autumn, including countless children in Gaza.
 Many families have lost their homes and are seeking shelter in the rubble of their houses.
+The majority of people in the Gaza Strip have been displaced several times in the past year.

 The supply situation in Gaza is dramatic.
 There is a lack of drinking water, food, medical care, electricity, shelter and, above all, security.
 Many people do not know whether they will live to see the next day.

-Hunger is also growing rapidly.
-The United Nations is now reporting a spreading famine: According to the Gaza health authorities, at least 34 children have died of malnutrition since October 7, mainly in the north of the Gaza Strip.
-Around 70 percent of the population is acutely malnourished.
+In addition, hunger is growing rapidly.
+The United Nations speaks of a spreading famine: according to the Gaza health authorities, at least 34 children have died of malnutrition since 7 October 2023, mainly in the north of the Gaza Strip.
+Around 91 per cent of the population suffer from hunger.
 The families in Gaza urgently need humanitarian aid.

 Simone Walter, Emergency Aid Coordinator